zhykoties/VMR2L_eurosys/README.md

 If you find this repo useful, please consider citing our paper :)

 ```
-@inproceedings{ding2025VMR2L,
+@inproceedings{ding2025towards,
   title={Towards VM Rescheduling Optimization Through Deep Reinforcement Learning},
-  author={Xianzhong Ding and Yunkai Zhang and Binbin Chen and Donghao Ying and Tieying Zhang and Jianjun Chen and Lei Zhang and Alberto Cerpa and Wan Du},
+  author={Ding, Xianzhong and Zhang, Yunkai and Chen, Binbin and Ying, Donghao and Zhang, Tieying and Chen, Jianjun and Zhang, Lei and Cerpa, Alberto and Du, Wan},
-  booktitle={European Conference on Computer Systems},
+  booktitle={Proceedings of the Twentieth European Conference on Computer Systems},
-  year={2025},
+  year={2025}
+}

+@misc{ding2023vmr2l,
+  title={Vmr2l: Virtual machines rescheduling using reinforcement learning in data centers},
+  author={Ding, Xianzhong and Zhang, Yunkai and Chen, Binbin and Ying, Donghao and Zhang, Tieying and Chen, Jianjun and Zhang, Lei and Cerpa, Alberto and Du, Wan},
+  year={2023}
 }
 ```